IntersectMBO/credential-manager/README.md

 ## Installing the cc-sign tool

-The `cc-sign` tool is a simplified CLI tool for signing transaction with encrypted openssl private keys.
+The `cc-sign` tool is a simplified CLI tool for signing transactions with encrypted openssl private keys.
 Installation instructions are listed per system
 below: